Lotus Evija: price, specification and on-sale date

 Power, performance and 0-60 mph time

 Pronounced E-vi-ya, the Evija is an ultra-exclusive, fully electric hypercar with a price tag of £2 million.
 With a targeted power output of 1,972bhp, it has a 0-60mph time of under three seconds and a top speed of over 200mph.
-Just 130 examples will be built when production starts in mid-2020, and Lotus is currently taking refundable deposits of £250,000 to reserve one.
+Just 130 examples will be built and Lotus is currently taking refundable deposits of £250,000 to reserve one.

 Lotus CEO Phil Popham describes the Evija as "a car like no other" and says it'll pave the way for future "visionary" modes in the brand's line-up.
 The targeted 1,972bhp output is slightly more than the 1,873bhp being aimed at by the Pininfarina Battista – another ultra-exclusive electric hypercar.

-Lotus released a video (below) showing the dynamic testing debut of its upcoming Evija electric hypercar.
+Lotus released a video (above) showing the dynamic testing debut of the car.
 It shows the second Evija engineering prototype being driven around a private circuit; Lotus says the car's development programme will include extensive track time at its own track on the premises of its Hethel headquarters, as well as other "demanding and high-speed" circuits around Europe.

 Lotus' design director Russell Carr penned the Evija's shape, which was inspired by Formula 1 and Le Mans racing cars.
 This new design language is set to evolve and reappear on future models.
 There are no door handles, in order to keep the bodywork as smooth and aerodynamic as possible; the doors are opened remotely using the key fob.